dotnet/docs/docs/csharp/whats-new/csharp-13.md

 C# 13 is supported on **.NET 9**.
 For more information, see [C# language versioning](../language-reference/configure-language-version.md).

 You can download the latest .NET 9 preview SDK from the [.NET downloads page](https://dotnet.microsoft.com/download).
-You can also download [Visual Studio 2022 - preview](https://visualstudio.microsoft.com/vs/), which includes the .NET 9 preview SDK.
+You can also download [Visual Studio 2022 - preview](https://visualstudio.microsoft.com/vs/), which includes the .NET 9 Preview SDK.

 New features are added to the "What's new in C#" page when they are available in public preview releases.
 The [working set](https://github.com/dotnet/roslyn/blob/main/docs/Language%20Feature%20Status.md#working-set) section of the [roslyn feature status page](https://github.com/dotnet/roslyn/blob/main/docs/Language%20Feature%20Status.md) tracks when upcoming features are merged into the main branch.